BrockLeeToast/easter-egg-commands/README.md

 Testing some command stuff

-This plugin allows for some hidden commands
+This plugin allows for some hidden commands.